zilliztech/milvus-helm/charts/milvus/README.md

 ### Woodpecker Configuration

-Woodpecker is the new message queue for Milvus.
-It is a distributed message queue that is designed to be more efficient and reliable than the previous message queues.
+**Woodpecker** is a cloud-native **Write-Ahead Log (WAL) storage** implementation that serves as the default message queue for Milvus standalone deployments.
+It's designed specifically for cloud environments, leveraging object storage as the durable storage layer while ensuring scalability and cost-effectiveness.

+Woodpecker provides high-throughput writes optimized for cloud storage, efficient log reads with memory management and prefetching strategies, and guarantees strict sequential ordering for log persistence.
+It can be deployed as a standalone service or integrated as an embedded library in your application.

+For more information about Woodpecker, visit the project repository: [https://github.com/zilliztech/woodpecker](https://github.com/zilliztech/woodpecker)

 - `woodpecker-svc.yaml` - Contains the headless service and regular service definitions
 - `woodpecker-statefulset.yaml` - Contains the StatefulSet configuration for Woodpecker pods